ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 | V6      | Custom JWT Generate and Validate           |                 |

  ## Preparing the environment - Fake Authentication URL API
  To perform some more advanced scenarii with security, we need a user registry where all the users are defined.
-There are several types of user registry for user authentication supported in API Connect:
+There are several types of user registries for user authentication supported in API Connect:
 * Authentication URL User Registry - Based on an authentication URL (Following a simple HTTP/S based invocation)
 * LDAP User Registry - Based on a LDAP server (Standard LDAP integration)
 * Local User Registry - Based on API Connect Local User Registry (Internal registry of the solution)
 * OpenID Connect (OIDC) - Configure user authentication using JSON Web Tokens (External OIDC provider)

 Because we do not want to spend too much time to install an LDAP server, for simplicity of usage, we create a small API that will perform the role of an Authentication URL User Registry.
-The principle is very easy, if the password is equal to the uid, the user is authenticated, if not equal then the user in Unauthenticated. **This is for educational purpose only and is of course not secured and should not be used in production environment.**.
-But this is perfect for educational purpose and it is also a sample of using API Connect with some gateway script samples.
+The principle is very easy, if the password is equal to the uid, the user is authenticated, if not equal then the user in unauthenticated. **This is for educational purpose only and is of course not secured and should not be used in a production environment.**.
+But this is perfect for educational purpose and it is also an example of using API Connect with some gateway script samples.

 The API provided contains a few more paths (operations) than what we describe here.
 We only describe the /basic-auth path.
 Below a screen capture of the  API assembly.